 The term “all-weather American flag” refers to an ultra-durable American flag that’s designed to withstand the elements.
-In other words, you can safely display it outdoors without fear of it ripping, tearing, fading or otherwise succumbing to elements.
+In other words, you can safely display it outdoors without fear of it ripping, tearing, fading or otherwise succumbing to elements for about a year or two.
 All-weather American flags are designed specifically to withstand the elements.

-Most all-weather American flags are made of either vinyl or polyester.
-In comparison, “indoor American flags” are most commonly made of cotton.
-Cotton is an organic material, whereas vinyl and polyester are synthetic materials.
-While cotton is soft, it lacks the protection offered by its vinyl and polyester counterparts.
+Most all-weather American flags are made of either nylon or polyester.
+In comparison, indoor American flags are most commonly made of cotton.
+Cotton is an organic material, whereas nylon and polyester are synthetic materials.
+While cotton is soft, it lacks the protection offered by its nylon and polyester counterparts.
 A cotton American flag is perfectly fine for indoor displaying.
 But if you want to display an American flag outdoors, you should consider choosing an all-weather American flag.

 Benefits of Choosing an All-Weather American Flag

 You can display an all-weather American flag at any time of the day, regardless of the weather.
-Not only is it poor etiquette to display a standard American flag outdoors during bad weather; it’s against the U.S. Flag Code.
-The U.S. Flag Code states that the American flag should not be displayed when the weather bad: “The flag should not be displayed on days when the weather is inclement, except when an all-weather flag is displayed.”
+Not only is it poor etiquette to display a standard American flag outdoors during bad weather, but it’s also against the United States Flag Code.
+The U.S. Flag Code states that the American flag should not be displayed when the weather is bad: “The flag should not be displayed on days when the weather is inclement, except when an all-weather flag is displayed.”

-An exception, of course, is when you are displaying an all-weather American flag, in which case you can leave outdoors during periods of bad weather.
-As mentioned above, the U.S. Flag Code allows for the display of all-weather American flags in bad weather.
-All-weather American flags are designed to withstand rain, sleet, snow and strong winds, so you can leave them on display.
+The exception, as stated, is when you are displaying an all-weather American flag, in which case you can leave it outdoors during periods of bad weather.
+These American flags are designed to withstand rain, sleet, snow and strong winds, so you can leave them on display.